President Kate Apley

 Secretary Susie Hill

-I’m a 3rd Year French and German student at Trinity College and I manage the Sing Inside website from my new home in Berlin where I am spending my Year Abroad.
+I’m a 3rd Year French and German student at Trinity College and I am currently living in Berlin on my Year Abroad.
 I did my first visit to HMP Whitemoor in December 2015 and was keen to get involved immediately – the residents I chatted to were so appreciative of us spending time with them, and every visit since then has reminded me of the fact that music has an incredible power in bringing people together, promoting a positive atmosphere and challenging stereotypes.
 Sing Inside is undoubtedly the most enjoyable and worthwhile thing I’ve done since starting at Cambridge – I am so excited to see the society develop and would highly recommend getting involved!

 Prisons Coordinator Rachael Chapman